fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - The result type of 'hat Polstelle' is 'Polstelle'
 - 'Polstelle' has the verbal description 'die Nullstellen des Nenners von  \(G(s)\) (= des charakteristischen Polynoms) als \emph{Polstellen} oder \emph{Pole} der Übertragungsfunktion.'

-- // additional content
+- // manually added (4)
-- There is an unary operator: 'Re'
+- There is a unary operator: 'Re'
-- 'Re' has alternative label 'Realteil'
+- 'Re' has the alternative label 'Realteil'
-- 'Re' has alternative label 'real part'
+- 'Re' has the alternative label 'real part'
 - The type of argument1 of 'Re' is 'complex number'
 - The result type of 'Re' is 'real number'

-- There is an unary operator: 'Im'
+- There is a unary operator: 'Im'
-- 'Im' has alternative label 'Imaginärteil'
+- 'Im' has the alternative label 'Imaginärteil'
-- 'Im' has alternative label 'imaginary part'
+- 'Im' has the alternative label 'imaginary part'
 - The type of argument1 of 'Im' is 'complex number'
 - The result type of 'Im' is 'real number'

 - // snippet(66)